-The Council is a newly created organ of the Party, in response to Party Member feedback.
+Council

 The purpose of the Council is to introduce a mechanism that:

-- Allows for leading ACTivists and aspiring Party administrators and candidates to be more closely involved in putting shape to Party activities and direction. - Serves as a development opportunity for aspiring Party administrators and candidates: a vehicle through which these aspirants can showcase their organisational leadership and political skills and potential, in order to boost their chances of election / selection to senior Party roles (eg the Board) or as a candidate in a general election. - Provides a sounding board for policy and strategy initiatives. - Can put focus on, and energy into, local and regional Party arrangements. - Drives local candidate scouting, and development.
+- Allows for leading Members and aspiring Party administrators and candidates to be more closely involved in putting shape to Party activities and direction. - Serves as a development opportunity for aspiring Party administrators and candidates: a vehicle through which these aspirants can showcase their organisational leadership and political skills and potential, in order to boost their chances of election / selection to senior Party roles (e.g. the Board) or as a candidate in a general election. - Provides a sounding board for policy and strategy initiatives. - Can put focus on, and energy into, local and regional Party arrangements. - Drives local candidate scouting, and development.